Emm-mnatz/DATATHON_TEAM_1/code/Cox-regression-with-time-varying-covariates.md

     ## 10 pi_regime…    1.12    1.10e-1   1.05e-1     1.09  2.75e- 1    0.913     1.38
     ## # ℹ 17 more rows

-It’s seems like the cox proportional hazards assumption does not hold also for the CD4-model:
+It seems like the cox proportional hazards assumption does not hold also for the CD4-model:

 ``` r
 ggcoxzph((cox.zph(cd4_mod)))[1]